 Pixels are the building blocks of fixtures.
-A pixel, in this case, is defined as a single sample of RGB data that makes up one addressable portion of the fixture.
+In this case, a pixel is defined as a single sample of RGB screen data that makes up one addressable portion of the fixture.
 A typical pixel will occupy one sub-sampling rectangle (although exceptions are possible in more advanced operation).

 - + Pixels may be rectangular or circular in shape, but this only affects how they look in the editor and the previsualization, not their eventual output.
 (All pixels in one fixture must have the same shape.) - + Pixels can be of different sizes, but this only affects how they look in the editor and previsualization.
-(All pixels in one fixture must have the same size.) - There are many different types of pixels.
-(RGB, RGB16, CMY, CMY16, Luma, CYM, CYM16, R, G, B, C, M, Y, etc.)
+(All pixels in one fixture must have the same size.) - + There are many different types of pixels.
+(RGB, HSV, RGB16, CMY, CMY16, Luma, CYM, CYM16, R, G, B, etc.)